Examples of powerful automations

 Sales order returned discount percentage

-Free returns based on retained order value
+Free returns based on retained order value or customer loyalty

 Automation-retained-value